 The EFO Program selection process regarding the academic pre-requisite features a two-tiered transcript-based evaluation process.

-National Fire Academy staff may consider additional changes in required documentation necessary to facilitate this modified selection process.
-For example: if details in the official transcript include the number of credits by examination and life experience, additional documents may not be required.
+NFA staff may consider additional changes in required documentation necessary to facilitate this modified selection process.
+For example: If details in the official transcript include the number of credits by examination and life experience, additional documents may not be required.

 Qualified applicants may submit an application package at any time during the year.
-However, there is a cutoff date of June 15 for each fiscal year (October – September).
+However, there is a cutoff date of June 15 for each fiscal year (Oct. to Sept.).
 Applications postmarked after June 15 will be held for consideration in the next fiscal year.